godotengine/godot-docs/classes/class_compressedtexture2d.rst

 Texture with 2 dimensions, optionally compressed.

+.. rst-class:: classref-introduction-group

 Description
 -----------

 A texture that is loaded from a ``.ctex`` file.
-This file format is internal to Godot; it is created by importing other image formats with the import system. ``CompressedTexture2D`` can use one of 4 compression methods (including a lack of any compression):
+This file format is internal to Godot; it is created by importing other image formats with the import system. **CompressedTexture2D** can use one of 4 compression methods (including a lack of any compression):

 - Uncompressed (uncompressed on the GPU)